polybar/polybar/README.md

 If you are using **NixOS**, **Polybar** is available in the unstable channel and can be installed with the command `nix-env -iA nixos.polybar`.

+If you are using **Fedora** or similar (e.g. Korora), a gist is available to install all required dependencies, clone the latest release and build **PolyBar** with the command `wget -O - https://gist.githubusercontent.com/nathanchere/22491daf4f917b100a35e5c284a5fec5/raw/install-polybar.sh | bash`.

 ### Dependencies